 Also, after receiving feedback, people need time to decant it.

 This feedback exercise forces people to stick to the point.
-They have to provide feedback during one breath — it helps people stay focused.
+They have to provide feedback during one breath, helping people stay focused.

 What Is the One-Breath Feedback?

 This feedback round limits feedback time to one breath.
-Unless participants are experienced scuba divers or yoga practitioners, most won’t last a minute.
+Unless participants are experienced scuba divers or yoga practitioners, most won’t last more than a minute or two.

 The one-breath feedback exercise is perfect for closing a meeting or session.
 It’s also a powerful way to encourage people to start giving feedback more often.